Bounds on Scalar Masses in Theories of Moduli Stabilization: Introduction

 In recent years, however, it has been realised that models with moduli which decay before BBN can have virtues which are comparable to, or improvements upon, models which have a `thermal cosmological history'.
-There can be a `non-thermal WIMP miracle' which is equally compelling as the thermal case \cite{Moroi:1999zb,NonThermMir} and requires larger WIMP annihilation cross-sections (which happen to be better suited for explaining the PAMELA data \cite{pamela, winospamela}).
-Further, the entropy released from the moduli decays dilutes potential axion relic abundances and allows for much less fine-tuned cosmological axion physics than is the case in a `thermal cosmological history', thereby relieving the tension between cosmological bounds and GUT scale axion decay constants \cite{axiongut}.
+There can be a `non-thermal WIMP miracle' which is equally compelling as the thermal case \cite{Moroi:1999zb,NonThermMir} and requires larger WIMP annihilation cross-sections.
+Further, the entropy released from the moduli decays dilutes potential axion relic abundances and allows for much less fine-tuned cosmological axion physics than is the case in a `thermal cosmological history', thereby relieving the tension between cosmological bounds and GUT scale axion decay constants \cite{Fox:2004kb,Acharya:2010zx}.
 These virtues of a `non-thermal cosmological history' indicate that the Cosmological Moduli Problem is, perhaps, less of a problem and more likely part of a solution.
 Given the potential impact of such an indication, it is of importance to investigate in more detail the claim that {\it generically the moduli masses will be of order $m_{3/2}$}.

-We will try to sharpen some of the existing arguments that realistic vacua arising from a compactified string theory will, generically, have moduli or moduli-like fields (such as hidden sector matter scalars, or axions), which dominate the energy density of the Universe prior to BBN.
+We sharpen some of the existing arguments that realistic vacua arising from a compactified string theory will, generically, have moduli or moduli-like fields (such as hidden sector matter scalars, or axions), which dominate the energy density of the Universe prior to BBN.
 With moduli stabilized, the moduli $F$-terms and those of the moduli-like fields contribute to supersymmetry breaking, so the scalar goldstino will have significant moduli components.
 We will argue that one or more moduli or moduli-like fields will have masses of order the gravitino mass.
 These results can apply regardless of the value of the gravitino mass and, hence, can give a strong constraint on the model of mediation of supersymmetry breaking.
 We also discuss the moduli spectrum in a variety of different classes of vacua in which moduli stabilization is fairly well understood and demonstrate that there is always a modulus-like field which dominates the cosmic energy density prior to BBN.
 These latter results are described in Appendix B.